edrums/edrums.github.io/microdrum/faq.md

 For example, processor, sound card, midi controller, and so on...

 ### What costs do I have to expect for shipping, and where do you ship?
-MicroDrum and Nanodrum are being shipped globally to a fair price of 10€.
+microDrum and nanodrum are being shipped globally to a fair price of 10€.